ev0310/chef-repo-inspec-example/README.md

 Example chef repository to show [Chef InSpec](https://www.inspec.io/) usage.

 ## InSpec
-All cookbooks should have at least a compliance InSpec profile for them.
-The policy should test for what needs to be tested and for desired outcomes only.
-That means the policy doesn't necessarily have to test for what is written in the cookbook but for what we want to happen or don't want to happen.
-For example, we might test that only a certain set of users are a member of the _wheel_ group.
-We might also test SSL/TLS configuration not for specific encryption ciphers but for a lack of disallowed ciphers.

-Remember, the compliance profile tests are for compliance / test-driven security and not not test-driven development.
+All cookbooks should have an InSpec profile for them.
+The policy should contain both spec tests and compliance tests.
+Spec tests are written to ensure that a host is configured and functions in a certain way.
+Compliance tests should (in our repository) should ensure that a host is not configured improperly.

+* spec test: A service is running and responsive over HTTPS.
+* compliance test: HTTPS is not using week ciphers

 ### Setup
 Inspec is included in the ChefDK or can alternatively be installed using the repository's Gemfile.
 Once installed, initialize a profile for a cookbook.  from the root of this repository:

 ```
-$ inspec init profile cookbooks/[cookbook]/test/integration/inspec/compliance
+$ inspec init profile cookbooks/[cookbook]/test/integration/inspec
-Create new profile at /Users/tmclaughlin/Source/threatstack/chef-repo-inspec-example/cookbooks/base/tests/integration/inspec/compliance
+Create new profile at /Users/tmclaughlin/Source/threatstack/chef-repo-inspec-example/cookbooks/base/tests/integration/inspec
  * Create directory controls
  * Create file controls/example.rb
  * Create file inspec.yml